 Discussion in 'Rugby League Forum' started by bob dylan, Oct 2, 2013.

+Champion and club legend.
 Thats all, nothing else to see here folks.
 Move along.

 Normally players play their best footy and than sign a contract but not this guy, he signs a contract than plays his best footy.